 How can I stop dentures from hurting?

-Having new dentures or dental implants fitted can help keep you confident when smiling, laughing and eating.
+Having new dentures (false teeth) or dental implants fitted can help keep you confident when smiling, laughing and eating.
 When you’ve just had your dentures fitted, it’s not unusual to experience some discomfort at first, as new dentures can take around two to four weeks to settle properly into your gums.

 What can cause pain?

 It is perfectly normal for your gums to feel sore at first as you are adjusting to your dentures, however, if they continue to cause you problems, you may want to speak to your dentist or dental professional.

 If your dentures do not feel like they fit as well as they should, they may need to be replaced as poorly fitting dentures can lead to sores in the mouth or infections.
 Minor adjustments can make a massive difference in how your dentures fit and feel.

 Ill-fitting dentures can also cause discomfort when eating and speaking as food can become trapped under your denture and cause your gums to be irritated.

 Your dentist should be able to give you some methods that you can try to help soothe any gum discomfort, and get you feeling like you again.